the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [5.3.2.1] 2021-02-02 =

+* Fix - Prevent Event Aggregator ASYNC requests from failing to import after 5 Events, Venues, RSVP, Tickets and/or Organizers.
+[TEC-3769]

 = [5.3.2] 2021-01-28 =

 * Feature - Add customizer support for custom location pins on single events when Views V2 is active.
 [TEC-3276]